minvws/action-sonarqube/README.md

 The action has inputs.
 The inputs are:

-- sonar-token: the SonarQube Cloud token
+- sonar-token: the SonarQube token
 - project-base-dir: set the sonar.projectBaseDir analysis property, default is `.`
+- allow-run-on-fork: allow SonarQube scan to run on pull requests from forks (default: false)

 ## Contributing